 This project will involve adding more Data Definition Language (DDL) constructs, mostly corresponding to dropping tables and transactions.

-All of the code you write for this project must be in "project.py", you may not modify any of the existing tests or test runners.
+All of the code you write for this project must be in "project.py".

 There is no need to write any database output to any files.
 Persistence will be covered in a later project.
 Each test will be done on a clean, empty database.